benjaminjamesau/nhklaw/content/english/blog/how-much-does-a-real-estate-attorney-cost.md

 ---

 Navigating the complexities of **real estate transactions** in New York can be daunting, especially when it comes to understanding the legal aspects.
-That's where a **[Brooklyn real estate attorney](/)** comes in.
+That's where a **[Brooklyn based real estate attorney](/)** comes in.
 But how much does this expert guidance from a real estate lawyer cost in the Empire State?
 Let's dive into the world of New York real estate law and break down the expenses you might encounter.

 ## Understanding the Role of Real Estate Attorneys in New York